-What should I take with me when going into quarantine housing?
+What should I take with me when going into isolation/quarantine housing?

 - You do NOT need to pack up everything you own to go into quarantine.
 Remember that this is a temporary relocation.
 But you should be prepared with some essentials.
 We suggest planning ahead and having some items already packed in a bag just in case.

 - Prepare a “Go Bag” that includes essential items for a period of up to 14 days, including any medications, toiletries (like shampoo, toothbrush and toothpaste, or feminine hygiene products), or other personal items.